subbyte/clipboard-manager/README.md

-# clipboard-manager
-A Personal Clipboard Manager
+# A Personal Clipboard Manager